Pintar-Community/help.stg.pintar.co.id/contents/docs/enterprise/en/to-do-list.md

 ![](/img/Enterprise-LMS-Dashboard_1.6.png)

 #### How to View the Complete To-Do List :

-1. To view the full list, click the “See More” button.
+1. To view the full list, click the “See More” button

 ![](/img/to-do-list.jpg)

-2. After clicking “See More”, a complete display of the activity list will appear, as shown in the example image below.
+2. After clicking “See More”, a complete display of the activity list will appear, as shown in the example image below

 ![](/img/to-do-list-2.jpg)

-3. Click on the activity you plan to undertake (*e.g., as shown in the example image*).
+3. Click on the activity you plan to undertake (*e.g., as shown in the example image*)

 ![](/img/to-do-list-3.jpg)

-4. You will then be directed to the specific activity (such as Task, Exam, or Live Session) listed in the To-Do List.
+4. You will then be directed to the specific activity (*such as Task, Exam, or Live Session*) listed in the To-Do List

 ![](/img/to-do-list-4.jpg)